 These notice requirements contained in the Federal Rules of Bankruptcy Procedure are the standard "due process" that the Supreme Court determined appropriate for Chapter 11 cases by balancing various stakeholders' interests and the urgency of Chapter 11 proceedings.

-However, the trend in Chapter 11 cases is for the outcome of Chapter 11 cases to be negotiated prior to filing and approved within 48 hours of filing.
-Below are examples of pre-petition negotiations and first-day filings impacting creditors who were not at the table.
+However, the trend in Chapter 11 cases is for their outcome to be negotiated prior to filing and approved within 48 hours of filing.
+Below are examples of prepetition negotiations and first-day filings impacting creditors who were not at the table.

-First day sale of the reorganized debtor's equity
+First Day Sale of the Reorganized Debtor's Equity

-In the US Chapter 11 case of SAS AB (Scandinavian Airlines) in the Southern District of New York, US-based Apollo Group Management agreed to provide SAS with USD 700 million in DIP financing, approved by the court on 31 August 2022, at per annum interest of SOFR + 9%, and a break-up fee of 1% (USD 7 million).
-Also, the DIP provides Apollo a Call Option to subscribe for equity in the reorganized debtors based on an enterprise value of USD 3.2 billion.
+In the U.S. Chapter 11 case of SAS AB (Scandinavian Airlines) in the Southern District of New York, U.S.-based Apollo Group Management agreed to provide SAS \$700 million in DIP financing, approved by the court on August 31, 2022, at per annum interest of SOFR + 9%, and a break-up fee of 1% (\$7 million).
+Also, the DIP provides Apollo a Call Option to subscribe for equity in the reorganized debtors based on an enterprise value of \$3.2 billion.
 It is projected that Apollo will ultimately own 22%-30% of SAS.
 Apollo and Denmark will collectively own approximately 50% of SAS.

 Though not novel, the Apollo DIP transaction demonstrates the incredible versatility of Chapter 11 as a forum to not only restructure, but to also facilitate an acquisition, essentially in one transaction.
-The equity lenders receive all of the super-priority administrative claims, fees, controls, protections and other perks of DIP lending, for an option to be a significant equity owner of the reorganized debtors.
+The equity lenders receive all of the super-priority administrative claims, fees, controls, protections, and other perks of DIP lending for an option to be a significant equity owner of the reorganized debtors.
 Sometimes, the only value unsecured creditors receive in Chapter 11 is a pro rata share of the equity in the reorganized debtor.
 In approving the SAS DIP financing for lack of any objection, the Bankruptcy Court raised concerns of a troubling trend.